Pocahontas: Marriage to John Rolfe

 The couple were married on April 5, 1614, by chaplain Richard Buck, probably at Jamestown.
-For two years, they lived at Varina Farms across the James River from Henricus.
-Their son Thomas was born in January 1615.
+For two years they lived at Varina Farms, across the James River from Henricus.
+Their son, Thomas, was born in January 1615.

-Their marriage created a climate of peace between the Jamestown colonists and Powhatan's tribes; it endured for eight years as the "Peace of Pocahontas".
+The marriage created a climate of peace between the Jamestown colonists and Powhatan's tribes; it endured for eight years as the "Peace of Pocahontas".
 In 1615, Ralph Hamor wrote, "Since the wedding we have had friendly commerce and trade not only with Powhatan but also with his subjects round about us."
-The marriage was controversial in the British court at the time because "a commoner" had "the audacity" to marry a "princess."
+The marriage was controversial in the English court at the time because "a commoner" had "the audacity" to marry a "princess".